Published Work

 Hourglass – A short story published by Harpur Palate, Issue 15.2

-Excerpt from Hourglass, winner of the John Gardner Memorial Prize in Fiction
+-Winner of the 2015 John Gardner Memorial Prize in Fiction